How do I know which Fitbit I have?

 We’ve also included model numbers which are engraved on the back panel of your Fitbit’s casing.

 Blaze.
-The Blaze is also discontinued now and was replaced by the Versa.
-This smartwatch was released as a rival for the Apple Watch and others and was housed in a frame rather than using the traditional straps.
+The Blaze has also been discontinued and replaced by the Versa.
+This smartwatch was released as a rival to the Apple Watch and others and was housed in a frame rather than using the traditional straps.
 Model Number FB502

 Fitbit Charge.
 The Charge is Fitbit’s flagship tracker and there are currently 6 incarnations.